FedeDP/Trashd/README.md

 | Trashed | A new file has been moved to trash | s | In-trash fullpath of trashed file |
 | Erased | A file has been completely erased | s | In-trash fullpath of erased file |
 | Restored | A file has been restored | s | In-trash fullpath of restored file |

-It still does not support different trashing directories for different filesystems.
-This is in my TODO though.